tommy2hands/homeassistant-duplicate-video-finder/README.md

 - The scan automatically excludes system directories and sensitive locations for safety
 - For very large media libraries, the initial scan may take several minutes
 - The integration is designed to be memory-efficient, even with thousands of video files

-## Troubleshooting

-If you encounter any issues:

-1. Check the Home Assistant logs for detailed error messages
-2. Ensure Home Assistant has read access to your media directories
-3. For very large libraries, consider increasing the Home Assistant timeout settings
-4. If the scan seems stuck, check the logs for progress updates

 ## Contributing